Nikolice/Learn-you-a-Haskell-for-great-good/01_starting_out/05_im_a_list_comprehension.md

 "ILIKEFROGS"
 ```

 The predicate here – does all the work.
-It says that: the character – will be included in the new list – only if it's an element of the list `['A' ..
-'Z']`.
-Nested list comprehensions – are also possible, if you're operating on lists which contain lists.
+It says that: the character – will be included in the new list – only if it's an element of the `['A' ..
+'Z']` list… Nested list comprehensions – are also possible, if you're operating on lists, which (themselves) contain lists.

-A list – contains several lists of numbers.
-Let's remove *all* odd numbers without flattening the list:
+A list – contains several lists (of numbers).
+Let's remove *all* odd numbers, without flattening the list:

 ```haskell
 ghci> let xxs = [[1, 3, 5, 2, 3, 1, 2, 4, 5], [1, 2, 3, 4, 5, 6, 7, 8, 9], [1, 2, 4, 2, 1, 6, 3, 1, 3, 2, 3, 6]]